 The primary goal for the new site search at BCIT was to help site visitors find the content they need, quickly, without having to make multiple searches.

 The results were unsatisfactory resulting in frustration for users, even with extensive customizations to the interface.
 Ongoing negative feedback and limited options for improvement led BCIT to look at other site search products.

-The BCIT web services team started their comprehensive research process by evaluating 30 different search solutions and decided on Funnelback after comparing the results of a test indexing of their content.
+The BCIT web services team started their comprehensive research process by evaluating more than ten different search solutions and decided on Funnelback after comparing the results of a test indexing of their content.

 Funnelback’s Curator tool empowered the team to customize results in the style that matched BCIT’s existing results.
 The web team at BCIT promoted results to the top of search results pages that answered the most searched terms over the previous year.